Our Committees

 Directory Committee.
 The Directory Committee is responsible for the development of a residents directory.
 They work closely with the Membership Committee to ensure a proper listing of residents, as well as, the Communications Committee for the distribution of the final product.

-Homeowner Liaison Committee.
+New Homeowner Liaison Committee.
 The Homeowner Liaison Committee is responsible for greeting new residents within a reasonable amount of time following their arrival.
 They provide new residents with any information that will be helpful in acclimating to the neighborhood and the surrounding area.